Keysight/cyperf/deployment/containers/README.md

   - **_NOTE:_** For more information, see _Chapter 3_ of the [Cyperf User Guide](http://downloads.ixiacom.com/library/user_guides/KeysightCyPerf/2.1/CyPerf_UserGuide.pdf).

 ###  **Manual Deployment**
-By default, agents will use the interface through which it can connect to the controller (or controller proxy) and select it as a management interface.
+By default, the agent will use the interface through which it can connect to the controller (or controller proxy) and select it as a management interface.
 The same interface will be used for test traffic also.

-If you need to select a management or test interface explicitly, use [separate management & test interface](#separate-management-test-interface).
-Before applying this, identify which network interfaces of host sytem will be used as test traffic.
+If you need to select a management or test interface explicitly, check [how to use separate management & test interface](#how-to-use-separate-management-and-test-interface).

 - Deploy both server and client agent containers with single test and management interface on the same host
 ```shell